cityofaustin/atd-prefect/flows/microstrategy/README.md

 ## Power BI

 The purpose of this flow is to make it easier to access Microstrategy reports in external applications like Power BI.
-The URL for all objects in the S3 is default to publicly accessible.
+The URL for all objects in the S3 bucket is default to publicly accessible.

 To access this data in Power BI, view the file in S3 and copy the URL to the object.
-Then, use the "Get Data" button in Power BI, and select "web" and paste in your copied URL.
+Then, click the "Get Data" button in Power BI, and select "web" and paste in your copied URL.

 A benefit of "web" data sources in Power BI is that they can be scheduled refreshed to stay in sync with the latest data published to the S3 bucket.